-With Valentine's Day falling on a Thursday, "that lends itself well to a four-day weekend," he says.
+But "there are lots of manageable overseas trips in February -- just make sure you have a passport," he says.
 And "there are lots of manageable overseas trips in February -- just make sure you have a passport."

 And what could be more romantic than Paris?
 In February, "there are no lines in museums, no lines in restaurants and airfares are down," he says.

 You'll save 30 percent to 40 percent over the cost of that same trip in April, Greenberg says.